egbakou/domainverifier-dotnet/README.md

 `DomainVerifier.Extensions` project provides integration with [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection)

 You can use it by invoking the `AddDomainVerifierService` extension method on `IServiceCollection`.
 The configuration builder wraps various configuration properties with strongly-typed API.
-You can also configure properties using standard .NET `appsettings.json` inside configuration section `DomainVerifierSettings`.
+You can also configure properties using standard .NET `appsettings.json` inside the configuration section name `DomainVerifierSettings`.

 ### Instructions